Professor Matthew Smith

 Personal statement

-My social psychiatry project has spurred an interest in Universal Basic Income (UBI) as a preventive mental health policy.
-I recently co-led (with Mike Danton) a Scottish Universities Insight Initiative project called Peace of Mind: Exploring Universal Basic Income's Potential to Improve Mental Health.
+I am currently writing a book about the ongoing relevance of the history of health and medicine (Polity) and working on an co-edited volume with Alexander Dunst, Nikolas Henckes, Despo Kritsotaki and Chantal Marazia on the history of social movements and health.
+My work on the history of social psychiatry project has spurred an interest in Universal Basic Income (UBI) as a preventive mental health policy.
+During the pandemic, I co-led (with Mike Danton) a Scottish Universities Insight Initiative project called Peace of Mind: Exploring Universal Basic Income's Potential to Improve Mental Health.
+I am currently working on a Royal Society of Edinburgh-funded project about the history of hydrotherapy and mental health, which I would like to develop into a larger project.

 I believe strongly that historical research can have a significant impact on public policy and decision making.
-As such, I have tried to engage with the public as much as I can through broadcasting, public lecturing, blogging and speaking to health and education professionals.
+As such, I have tried to engage with the public as much as I can through broadcasting, public lecturing, blogging and speaking to health and education professionals and policy makers.
 My efforts in these areas were enhanced in 2012 when I was named an AHRC/BBC New Generation Thinker.
-I have written for medical publications, such as The Lancet and the Canadian Medical Association Journal (CMAJ), presented my research to the New York City Department of Health and Mental Hygiene and work closely with a range of medical and educational professionals.
-My book Hyperactive, for example, was used by novelist William Sutcliffe as inspiration and research for his novel Concentr8 (Bloomsbury, 2015).
+I have written for medical publications, such as The Lancet and the Canadian Medical Association Journal (CMAJ), presented my research to the New York City Department of Health and Mental Hygiene, to hundreds of employees of the mental health charity Mind and to the Scottish Mental Health Arts Fesitival.
+My blogs for The ConversationPsychologyToday.com and other other outlets have been read by 500k people.
+I host a podcast called History in Action, where I interview other historians who want to make a difference.

 I previously served as Vice-Dean of Research for the Faculty of Humanities and Social Sciences (HaSS), following stints as Co-Director of the Centre for the Social History of Health and Healthcare, the Director of Research for History and Deputy Head of the School of Humanities.
 I have also served on the Executive Committee of the Society for the Social History of Medicine and the Royal Society of Edinburgh's Young Academy of Scotland.
 I am a Fellow of the Royal Historical Society.